Siege of Mons (1572): Immediate consequences

 Louis of Nassau would be received by the Duke of Alba, the Duke of Medinaceli, and Don Fadrique.
 The city would be evacuated on 21 September, and on 24 September the Duke of Alba entered Mons.
 Philip of Noircames, by his position as Governor of Hainaut, took command of the city.

-All towns that had accepted the authority of Prince William of Orange, many for fear of reprisals, returned to the allegiance to the Duke of Alba.
+All towns that had accepted the authority of Prince William of Orange, many for fear of reprisals, returned to allegiance to the Duke of Alba.
 However, Alba advanced over Mechelen, one of the cities that lent support to the Orange's army, and where the Prince had left a small garrison.
 In retaliation for the assistance provided by the city to the rebel army of William of Orange, and to satisfy the arrears of pay of the soldiers of the Spanish regiments, the Duke of Alba ordered the troops under the command of his son Don Fadrique to sack the city.

 After dealing with Orange's threat in the south, Alba sent his son Don Fadrique to the two rebellious provinces Gelderland and Holland.
 Fadrique started his campaign by the capture of the fortress-city of Zutphen in Gelderland.
 On his way to Amsterdam, Don Fadrique came across Naarden, which surrendered on 22 November 1572.

 Long-term consequences

 The loss of Mons proved irreversible.
 The Dutch Revolt never got another chance to rally the Walloon Protestants to its cause, which remained confined to the North.
-Nine years later Mons became part of the staunchly Catholic Union of Arras which accepted the Spanish rule, and Protestantism there was stamped out.
+Nine years later, Mons became part of the staunchly Catholic Union of Arras which accepted Spanish rule, and Protestantism there was stamped out.
 Thus, the Dutch rebels losing the chance to gain Mons was an important step towards the division of what had been the single Habsburg Netherlands into two distinct entities - ultimately the present Netherlands and Belgium.